 In some cases, a sub $50 headphone from a relatively unknown headphone company can sound better than a set of $200+ headphones from established brand names.

-In this category, we are going to cover both on-ear headphones and over ear headphones under $50.
-The reason to choose one over the other really comes down to user preference.
-For example, if you want to use your headphones exclusively at home or in the office then maybe you will be better with the added comfort of over-ear full-size headphones.
+In this category, we will cover both on-ear headphones and over-ear headphones for under $50.
+The reason to choose one over the other comes down to user preference.
+For example, if you want to use your headphones exclusively at home or in the office, then maybe you will be better with the added comfort of over-ear full-size headphones.
 However, if you are someone who travels a lot or is limited for space when doing so, you may prefer the more compact design of an on-ear headphone.

-We have found during our testing over the past few years that both styles of headphones can sound very good .
+We have found that both headphones’ styles can sound very good during our testing over the past few years.
 As a result, we would generally advise you to once again look at how you intend to use your headphones and choose the one that best suits your needs.

 Advantage: Over-ear Headphones

 - Usually more comfortable with less pressure on the outer ear

 - The larger size means the ability to house larger drivers